lembn/CLUNKS/README.md

 Here, a **CLUNKS** Client is being started up and logging into a user account on the connected server.
 After loggin in, the client then connects to a subserver and begins to exchange messages with another user in the subserver.

-In order to show these messages...
+The `Feed.Add` method (shown in the design) is called in order to show these messages...

-# Feed Add
 # Feed Update
 # Feed Scroll